-We’ve previously covered how flying is just one of the many ways to earn frequent flyer points.
-But did you know that many Point Hacks readers earn the bulk of their points on the ground?
-Loyalty programs are so well connected these days that you can earn points with partners in pretty much any industry.
+Flying is just one of the many ways to earn frequent flyer points.
+But did you know that many Point Hacks readers earn the bulk of their points on the ground, rather than in the air?
+Loyalty programs have so many tie-ups these days that you can earn points with partners in pretty much any industry.

 If you need some inspiration, here are 10 interesting ways you can boost your Qantas or Velocity points balances with day-to-day purchases and common expenses.